Omit-m/Industrial-Attachment/class-1/First assernent/readme.txt

-it was my first program in industrial-attachment .my unbearable sir (Nahid sir ) asked a question to check our basic in Python programming language and here is the answer.
+it was my first program in industrial-attachment .my programing teacher  (Nahid sir ) asked a question to check our basic in Python programming language and here is the answer.